gridgain/yardstick/README.md

 To stop remote servers after the benchmark is finished, you can execute `benchmark-servers-stop.sh` script.

     $ bin/benchmark-servers-stop.sh config/benchmark.properties

+### Manual Running
+There are scripts that allow to run servers and drivers on local machine only, no SSH commands are used to start remote servers or drivers.

+To start servers you can execute `benchmark-manual-servers-start.sh` script.
+Optionally the number of servers parameter can be passed to this script.
+If it's not specified then the number of servers will be equal to the number of server hosts (`SERVER_HOSTS` property in properties file).

+    $ bin/benchmark-manual-servers-start.sh config/benchmark.properties

+To start drivers you can execute `benchmark-manual-drivers-start.sh` script.

+    $ bin/benchmark-manual-drivers-start.sh config/benchmark.properties

+Servers and drivers are stopped manually, for example by `kill` command.
+Windows version of manual scripts is shipped as well: `benchmark-manual-servers-start.bat` and `benchmark-manual-drivers-start.bat` batch scripts.

 ### Properties And Command Line Arguments